Welcome to Localizely! We're so glad you're here. Let's get started!

 Here is a full list of file formats that Localizely supports.

 Localization work usually requires a team of contributors.
 Go to the Contributors section by clicking the side menu item and start adding team mambers.
 Team members can be granted admin privileges which means they have the same rights on the project as you.
 If a user is not an admin, you can specify per-language access to the project specifying some languages as reference (read-only) or contributable (read and update).
-Only admins have access to key modification, importing, exporting, settings, branching, etc.
+Only admins have access to key modification, uploading, downloading, settings, branching, etc.

 Translation work is done in Translations page for your project, which you can find in side menu.
 There you can change translations, review them or exchange comments with your team members.